linz/linz_basemaps/README.md

 - https://data.linz.govt.nz/layer/1768-nz-8m-digital-elevation-model-2012/

+DEM tiles are recommended to be in .tif format.
+There 115 separate DEM tiles delivered in a single folder.
+This folder should be placed on your local system in an easily accessible place.
+Note the file path as you will need it later to create a .vrt and eventually link the DEM data to Tilemill.

 ######*Hillshade*

 Hillshade tiles are available as a courier service or for direct download.
 Users are suggested to order the hillshade and DEM as a courier service together at the same time.
 Keep all the hillshade tiles in a single folder.

 - https://data.linz.govt.nz/layer/2074-nz-8m-hillshade-2014/

+Hillshade tiles are recommended to be in .tif format.
+There 115 separate hillshade tiles delivered in a single folder.
+This folder should be placed on your local system in an easily accessible place.
+Note the file path as you will need it later to create a .vrt and eventually link the hillshade data to Tilemill.

 ######*The Land Cover Database (LCDB 3.3) at the Land Resource Information Systems Portal (LRIS)*